TercerPlaneta/ccnet.GitTagLabeller/README.md

 		<commitCountOffset>100</commitCountOffset>
 		<skipPrefix>my_label_prefix</skipPrefix>
 		<executable>path\git.exe</executable>
+		<dynamicValues>.....</dynamicValues>
 	</labeller>

 * *commitCountOffset* is optional (defaults to 0)
 * *skipPrefix* is optional
 * *executable* is optional (by default searchs in PATH)
+* *dynamicValues*: starting with version 1.0.1 of this plugin, [dynamic values](http://build.sharpdevelop.net/ccnet/doc/CCNET/Dynamic%20Parameters.html) may be used either explicitly or by implied replacement.

 ## How to make use of the label

 * In an MSBuild target you may access the value as $(CCNetLabel)
 * In NAnt you may use $[CCNetLabel]
 * To use the value inside the CCNet config blocks, you need to write it as a dynamic parameter, i.e. $[$CCNetLabel] .
 This is valid only for CCNet 1.5+

 ## Installation ##